HichamAgueny/MPI_ACC_OMP/mpi-gpu_doc.md

 As we will show, this multi-GPU approach has the potential of reducing the computing time caused by transferring data via the host-memory during heterogenous communications.
 Here instead the MPI-library can directly access the GPU-device memory, thus rending the performance effective (efficient).

-By the end of this tutorial, we expect the users to learn about 1-How to implement a mixture of the low-level MPI with the OpenACC or OpenMP APIs.
+By the end of this tutorial, we expect the users to learn about

+- How to implement a mixture of the low-level MPI with the OpenACC or OpenMP APIs.
-2-GPU-aware MPI.
+- MPI implementation with the GPU-direct/indirect memory access.

 This tutorial is organized as follows: In section I, we describe the implementation of the low-level MPI alone using an application based on solving the Laplace equation.
 In section II, we extend the MPI-application to incorporate a GPU approach.
 This is done by combining MPI with OpenACC/OpenMP AIPs.
 Here we will address both accelerator and non-accelerator -aware MPI-library (i.e. MPI with direct memory access vs MPI with indirect memory access).
 Section III is devoted to the performance testing.
 Section II concludes the tutorial.